Harish1323/Vehicle-parking-managment-system/VPMS/Readme.md

 2. Extract the file and copy the vpms folder

-3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/HTML)
+3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/HTML , for apache24/htdocs) , I used apache24.

 4. Open PHPMyAdmin (http://localhost/phpmyadmin)